Chapter 26:

 “And yet she is,” Fang Fang grinned.
 “Not a bad choice for a bodyguard.”

 “Do you want to make her the Question of this tea party?”
-Khali called to her fellow Egregore from the second floor, while Dahlia and her cat wandered further up the stairs.
+Khali called to her fellow Egregore from the second floor.
+Dahlia and her cat wandered further up the stairs.
 “What is imaginarium?
 Seriously?
 We’re going to spend this year of our precious lives debating that?”

 “You’ll have to excuse my fellow hags.”

-Lisa Everest strutted into the building with heavy shopping bags.
-Unlike everyone else, Lisa extended her hand to Reiko in salutations.
+Lisa Everest, strutted into the building with heavy shopping bags.
+Unlike everyone else, Lisa extended her hand towards Reiko.

-“Captain Nakamura?” she asked.
-“I was prepped me on your identity.
+“Captain Nakamura?” she smiled.
+“I’ve learned all there is to know about you.
 It’s not easy carrying this event’s security with such a lean team.
 I’ll try my best to help and keep these ladies in line.”

-“I appreciate the assistance,” Reiko took Lisa’s hand cautiously.
+“I appreciate the assistance,” Reiko shook Lisa’s hand cautiously.
+“Lisa Everest.
+I’ve heard about you.
+The Witch Who Rewrites Reality.”

-Lisa tapped the space next to her to unzip another fragment in spacetime in which she set aside her new shopping bags.
+Lisa tapped the space next to her to unzip a fragment in spacetime.
+She set her shopping bags inside.